virtualritz/nsi-docs/docs/guidelines.rst

     A simple |osl| network connected to an attributes node

 The semantics used to create |osl| networks are the same as for scene creation.
-Each shader node in the network corresponds to a which must be created using .
+Each :ref:`shader node<node:shader>` in the network corresponds to a which must be created using .
 Each shader node has implicit attributes corresponding to shader's parameters and connection between said arguments is done using ``NSIConnect``.
 Above diagran depicts a simple |osl| network connected to an ``attributes`` node.

 Some observations:

--   Both the source and destination attributes (passed to ``NSIConnect()``) must be present and map to valid and compatible shader parameters (:ref:`Lines 21–23<osl_network_example>`).
+-   Both the source and destination attributes (passed to ``NSIConnect``) must be present and map to valid and compatible shader parameters (:ref:`Lines 21–23<osl_network_example>`).

    ..
 Note::